chriskinsman/DynamoDbExportCsv/README.md

-# DynamoDBExportCSV
+# DynamoDbExportCsv

-A simple library / CLI tool for exporting a dynamodb table to CSV
+A simple library / CLI tool for exporting a dynamodb table to a CSV file

 ## Installation